jhburns/ExperienceCapture/Documentation/FAQ.md

 # Frequently Asked Questions

-### How can I change the client?

-[comment]: <> (TODO: Document CaptureSetup)

-See the properties on the CaptureSetup prefab in the Unity Editor.
-There isn't documentation on it yet, but hovering over properties has tool-tips that should help explain.

 ### What happens if the game crashes/etc?

 The reality is there are a number of ways as session could break, including but not limited to: